 IAG Cargo is a sister company of British Airways within the IAG group and BA are one of the most frequently used airlines to carry pets out of UK.
 BA has the most departures from Heathrow, many departures from Gatwick and their facilities are excellent.
 At Heathrow, there is a dedicated check-in area for pets so that the pets can be accepted, security screened and then have their own haven away from the noise and bustle of the busy cargo warehouse.
-Here is all you need to know about the British Airways pet policy.
+Here is all you need to know about British Airways pet travel and their policies.

 Often, someone will book a flight and ask for their pets to travel on the same flight, but that flight is not available for whatever reason (leaves too early to be cleared, lands too late to be cleared at the destination, the aircraft is not suitable for pets, leaves or lands on a weekend etc.) However, we understand that people generally like to book their flights early in order to secure the best prices, so we ask that you talk to us before booking your flight so that we can advise you on how to increase the likelihood of you and your pet being on the same flight.